PreferredAI/cornac/docs/source/user/iamadeveloper.rst

     {'k': 50, 'learning_rate': 0.007993039950008024}

-As shown in the output, the ``RandomSearch`` method has found the best combination of hyperparameters to be ``k=50`` and ``learning_rate=0.0079`` with a Recall@100 score of 0.6988.
+As shown in the output, the ``RandomSearch`` method has found the best combination of hyper-parameters to be ``k=50`` and ``learning_rate=0.0079`` with a Recall@100 score of 0.6988.

 However, as it contains a continuous hyperparameter, the ``RandomSearch`` method may technically run forever.
 That is why we have set the ``n_trails`` parameter to 20 to stop at some point.
-The more we try, the higher chances we have of finding the best combination of hyperparameters.
+The more we try, the higher chances we have of finding the best combination of hyper-parameters.

 Results may vary from dataset to dataset.
-Try tuning your hyperparameters using different configurations to find the best hyperparameters for your dataset.
+Try tuning your hyper-parameters using different configurations to find the best hyper-parameters for your dataset.

 .. topic:: View related tutorial on Github